sinanli1994/CP3408-Final-Project/README.md

 ![Sample](https://github.com/sinanli1994/CP3408-Final-Project/blob/master/PreviewImages/endscene.png)

 ## Comment
-This project is developed to kickstart learner interest on game design using Unity; Exploring and learning to create/make games with Unity.
+This project is developed to kickstart learner interest on game design using Unity; Exploring and learning to create or make games with Unity.
+Thus, lots of imperfections still exist in this project and further development can still be made.

 ## Collaborators & Team Role
 * @sinanli1994 - Developer